Miracles: An Epic of Transformation

 copyright 1997, Rex Ballard

-My name at birth was Rexford Ernest Ballard.
+My real name is Rexford Ernest Ballard.
 The last name means "Bald Head".
-I was the first Ballard male in my family tree to reach age 40 and still have a full head of hair.
+I am the first Ballard male in my family tree to reach age 40 and still have a full head of hair.
 The first name means Kingmaker.
-According to geneological records and family folklore and oral tradition, the Rexford name goes back to the Roman occupation of Wales when a Roman scholar familiar with Hebrew, Greek, and Roman language, religions, and philosophy began training the children of the Kings in the skills it would take to be an effective ruler in a dominion where one ruled solely at the discretion of the people being governed.
+According to geneological records and family folklore and oral tradition, the Rexford name goes back to the Roman occupation of Wales when a Roman scholar familiar with Hebrew, Greek, and Roman language, religeons, and philosophy began training the children of the Kings in the skills it would take to be an effective ruler in a dominion where one ruled solely at the discretion of the people being governed.
 The legend of Merlinius (Merlin) and Arturius (Arther) originates from my Ancestor's training of the first "King" of what is now known as England.
 When Cromwell decided England didn't need a King, or a Kingmaker, our family escaped to Ireland, and from there emmigrated to the United States.

 My mother's father was a Gideon, one of those people who puts Bibles in hotel rooms.
 He was born in the Oklahoma Territory where his father had set up a bank prior to the Oklahoma Land Rush.
 The "Sooners" came, but he was their sooner.
 Grandpa's father tried to take care of his farmer friends by guaranteeing their loans through the "Dust Bowl" era, in exchange for something worthless like, mineral rights.
 A few years later they decovered oil under those farms.
 Grandpa became a metalsmith and opened his own furnace and heating shop.
 During the depression, he would put leins on people's property so that they wouldn't have to loose their houses.
 He kept passing the lein in exchange for a percentage of the value of the house.
 When he died, he was a millionaire.
 The Woodworths made their fortunes by being nice to people.